Meditation with Sadness:

 Reiki Master and Teacher, Certified Aromatherapist, Published Author Marina Lando

-I am approved by the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) as a continuing education Approved Provider.
-For as long as I can remember, I have been passionate about making people well.
-I was first introduced to natural healing by my grandmother Stanislava at about the age of 7.
-My grandmother would take me to a forest or a meadow and show me what to collect, how to find plants, how they smelled and felt, and how to use them.
-The family cupboard always smelled of dried flowers, and Linden tea is still my first choice for a fever.
-When I had any pain, my grandmother would put her hand over my body and the heat of her hands would soothe away the discomfort.
+Marina is approved by the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) as a continuing education Approved Provider.
+Marina Lando was trained in Usui Reiki in 2006.
+Her Usui Reiki lineage: Dr. Mikao Usui, Dr. Chujiro Hayashi, Mrs. Hawayo Takata, Virginia Samdahl and Iris Ishikuro, Arthur Robertson, Mary B. Mooney, Lillian D. Henderson.
+Marina also has training in: Ayurvedic Psychology, Aromatherapy, Yogic Lifestyle, Meditations and Breathing, Color therapy, Ayurvedic evaluation (pulse analyses and observation), Chakras balancing, Doshas balancing, Marma point therapy.
+For as long as she can remember, Marina have been passionate about making people well.
+She was first introduced to natural healing by her grandmother Stanislava at about the age of 7.
+Marina's grandmother would take her to a forest or a meadow and show her what to collect, how to find plants, how they smelled and felt, and how to use them.
+The family cupboard always smelled of dried flowers, and Linden tea is still Marina's first choice for a fever.
+When Marina had any pain, her grandmother would put her hand over Marina's body and the heat of her hands would soothe away the discomfort.
 Nobody called it Reiki, Medical Qi Gong or any other exotic name.
-I just knew: my grandma was magic and I wanted to be like her.
-At the age of 9, I discovered the Children’s Encyclopedia of Chemistry, and read it cover to cover, all 500 pages.
-I was amazed by the possibilities of mixing together chemicals and making drugs to cure diseases.
+Marina just knew: grandma was magic and she wanted to be like her.
+At the age of 9, Marina discovered the Children’s Encyclopedia of Chemistry, and read it cover to cover, all 500 pages.
+She was amazed by the possibilities of mixing together chemicals and making drugs to cure diseases.
 At the same time it was a disappointment.
-It seemed that in many situations plants that my grandmother gathered every year provided just as much healing opportunity without as much hassle.
-So I decided not to become a chemist or a pharmacist, but a certified aromatherapist.
-Check my published books on Amazon.
-I am writing my new book about balancing toxic emotions.
-It will include Reiki protocols I did not include in Dynamic Healing and those I developed after the book was published .
-It is about releasing emotional blockages with the help of Reiki, aromatherapy and meditation.
-I live in Cary, North Carolina.
-I am a black belt martial artist and an avid knitter.
+It seemed that in many situations plants that her grandmother gathered every year provided just as much healing opportunity without as much hassle.
+So Marina decided not to become a chemist or a pharmacist, but a certified aromatherapist.
+Marina is published author, black belt martial artist, and an avid knitter.
+She lives in Cary, North Carolina.